If you are ready to enroll, browse the course catalog below!

 are required to take a short online placement test.

-• Next course: A specialized B2+ course or a C1 course upon approval (please take our C1 placement test and our Admissions Coordinator will
+• Next course: A specialized B2+ course or a C1 course upon approval (please take our C1 placement test and our Admissions Coordinator will contact you to assess your oral skills).

 Pace: Intensive, 1 week, total of 10h

-WINTER25 - The subjunctive demystified B1/B2
+Summer25 - The subjunctive demystified B1/B2

 Pace: Workshop, one session of 2h